 Vendors for restaurants are essential to your business.
 Just as important as ingredients are to a recipe, the relationship between suppliers and the purchaser is an important aspect of efficient, predictable restaurant operations.

 But keeping that relationship in good standing, at times, is difficult.

 Food costs fluctuate more than almost any other inputs a business has to deal with.
 And unlike other volatile inputs, like fuel, food is not a commodity.
 One supplier’s product is not necessarily equal to that of another supplier.
 In truth, the quality of a single product with the same vendor might vary on a given day.
 (High-quality orders of fish, for example.)
 It all combines for a confusing, time-consuming area of oversight.

 In a worst case scenario, food cost fluctuations might mean that your menu price is out of sync with the ingredient costs, which would then obliterate your margins.

 A restaurant putting out a quality product sustainably needs to manage both the cost and the quality of their food orders.
 And the key to that is engaged vendors.

 Happy vendors are great.
 They’re confident that they’ll get their money on time, they like you as a customer, they’re not talking about you negatively to the other vendors.
 Fantastic, right?

-But happy vendors might also be ones that are too comfortable with your relationship.
+But happy vendors for restaurants might also be ones that are too comfortable with your relationship.
 On a day when a vendor needs to figure out who gets delivery of the prime produce or fish, that vendor is going to make sure it goes to you?